-African Americans and Afro Latinos: Expressions of BLACKNESS part I
+Black Americans, Afro Latinos and Afro Carribeans: Expressions of BLACKNESS part I

 “The average African-American genome, for example, is 73.2% African, 24% European, and 0.8% Native American”[1]

-Afro Latinos have similar genetics to African Americans, but Latinos in general have a higher Amerindian percentage of DNA than the average African American.
-This speaks to the overall identity of Latinos, because no matter how little or much Amerindian ancestry, this ancestry is central to many Latinos regarding their various nationalities and how define and relate to each other.
+Afro Latinos and Afro Carribeans have similar genetics to But Americans, but Latinos in general have a higher Amerindian percentage of DNA than the average Black American.
+This speaks to the overall identity of Latinos, because no matter how little or much Amerindian ancestry, this ancestry is central to many Latinos regarding their various nationalities and how they define and relate to each other.
 For example: “The average Puerto Rican individual carries 12% Native American, 65% West Eurasian (Mediterranean, Northern European and/or Middle Eastern) and 20% Sub-Saharan African DNA.”[2]
 In contrast, while people from Mexico are “Mestizo, meaning they have a mixture of indigenous, European, and African ancestry” and unlike Puerto Rico that was home to the Taino Indians, “Mexico contains 65 different indigenous ethnic groups.”[3]
 So even comparing different Latino groups to one another can be a serious lesson in variation itself.
-Also, it must be noted, because nationality is more central than binary race in many Latin American countries, we are comparing ancestry of total populations in Latin American countries to the small group of African Americans within the United States, not just specifically African Americans to Afro Latinos.
+Also, it must be noted, because nationality is more central than binary race in many Latin American countries, we are comparing ancestry of total populations in Latin American countries to the comparatively small group of Black Americans within the United States, not just specifically Black Americans to Afro Latinos.
 Looking at the 2010 Census regarding Puerto Ricans: “75.8% of Puerto Ricans identify as white, 12.4% identify as black, 0.5% as Amerindian, 0.2% as Asian, and 11.1% as "mixed or other.”[4]
 That 12.4% is almost the same percentage as those who identify as Black in the United States.
 Whereas according to the 2015 Intercensus estimate, 1.2% of Mexico's population has significant African ancestry, with 1.38 million self-recognized as Afro or Black Mexicans.
-Which brings us to the next point, how Latinos relate to Spain and their Spanish ancestry in comparison to how African Americans relate to their European ancestry.
+Which brings us to the next point, how Latinos and Carribeans relate to Spain, Portugal and France and their repsective ancestry in comparison to how Black Americans relate to their European ancestry.

-Latino countries generally have Spanish or Portuguese as the primary language of those nations.
-And Spanish and Portuguese culture is evident in those nations as the English culture is in the United States.
+Latino and Carribean countries generally have Spanish, Portuguese or French as the primary language of those nations.
+And Spanish, Portuguese and French culture is evident in those nations as the English culture is in the United States.
 One of the primary differences I found in my studies was that the African slaves in Latin American countries were able to maintain some degree of their art, culture, language, food and music; whereas, during the slave trade in North American this was not the case.
 In what would become the United States African slaves were forbidden to maintain any of the culture from the various West African people groups they were taken from.
 This allowed for a mixture of culture to happen in the Americas outside of what would become the United States.

 “In the Caribbean, Central and South America, African Slaves were imported in larger numbers to supplement indigenous laborers, and the recover of the Amerindian population from epidemic diseases all promoted great racial and ethnic diversity.
 European rule had destroyed indigenous and African culture in the Indies, instead they had become ‘mutually entangled’.”
 [5]

 As stated, this is often evident in the food, art and culture of Latin American countries and embraced.
-In many cases Afro Latinos and Latinos in general have a greater understanding of and connection to their West African heritage than African Americans.
-Yet at the same time have a very different range in commitment to the idea of Blackness that African Americans have embraced.
-Yet with the growth of the Pan African movement in the United States and Latin America, it seems that African Americans and Afro Latinos have an opportunity to learn from each other.
+In many cases Afro Latinos and Latinos in general have a greater understanding of and connection to their African heritage than Black Americans.
+Yet at the same time have a very different range in commitment to the idea of Blackness that Black Americans have embraced.
+Yet with the growth of the Pan African movement in the United States and Latin America, it seems that Black Americans, Afro Latinos and Afro-Carribeans have an opportunity to learn from each other.

 [1] Wade, Lizzie.
 “Genetic study reveals surprising ancestry of many Americans.”
 Science, the American Association for the Advancement of Science, Dec.
 18, 2014, https://www.sciencemag.org/news/2014/12/genetic-study-reveals-surprising-ancestry-many-americans